- 1 Top 10 Best Telescope for Astrophotography

 9. Celestron PowerSeeker EQ Telescope

-For a lightweight and portable Astrophotography telescope look at the PowerSeeker from Celestron.
+For a light and portable telescope look at the PowerSeeker from Celestron.
 You can attach an automatic tracking motor to it as it has a sturdy equatorial mount.
-The Newtonian design is simple to set up and easy to use.
+The Isaac Newton’s design is so simple to set up and easy to use.
 Furthermore, it has a quality construction with all-glass optical parts for high transmission to enhance images.

 - Newtonian optical design with a 114mm aperture and 900mm focal length